Agate Properties Facts and Great Photos

 A Few More Agate Facts

-During biblical times the mineral agate was believed to have been the second stone in the third row of the high priest breastplate.
+During biblical times agate was believed to have been the second stone in the third row of the high priest breastplate.
 This religious garment adorned with twelve precious gemstones was worn by the Jewish high priest whilst presenting himself to God.

-Agate stone is associated with the star sign Gemini and is the traditional birthstone for the month of May.
+Agate is associated with the star sign Gemini and is the traditional birthstone for the month of May.